khaosmos93/spark_tnp/README.md

 cp /eos/cms/store/[path-to-files]/*.root /hdfs/analytix.cern.ch/cms/muon_pog/[path-to-out-dir]
 ```

-depending on where your files are and your access level.
+depending on where your files are located and your access level.

 If on lxplus, use `hdfs` commands to copy the files (note the slightly different syntax):